-This will support the Perry Barr regeneration programme led by Birmingham City Council.
-It will also support the council’s ambitions for a greener future by providing a realistic alternative to travelling by car.
+This is supporting the Perry Barr regeneration programme led by Birmingham City Council.
+It is also supporting the council’s ambitions for a greener future by providing a realistic alternative to travelling by car.

 The new station will be used for the Commonwealth Games in 2022.
 Alexander Stadium in Perry Barr will host the opening and closing ceremonies, as well as the athletics.

 Sign up to the West Midlands Rail Programme newsletter for updates on this project.

 The challenge - why we're doing this

 Perry Barr station was rebuilt in the 1960s when the railway line was electrified.
 The old station was designed to accommodate up to 250,000 journeys per year.
 Between 2018 and 2019, passengers made just under 700,000 journeys.